quniversum/thai-cuisine-api/README.md

 This project is a complete, professional demonstration of API documentation for a fictional Thai restaurant, "The Siam Spice."
 It includes a full API specification written in OpenAPI 3.0 and a live, interactive front-end demo to showcase how the API would be used.

-This project was built to demonstrate core technical writing skills, including API documentation, user-focused design, and front-end implementation for interactive examples.

 ## Project Components

 This repository contains two main parts: